 OHSU researchers are given access to the ResearchMatch system.
 Upon registration, researchers may request either feasibility or recruitment access.
-To gain Recruitment Access, a study’s Principal Investigator (PI) and/or authorized recruitment proxy must submit sufficient evidence of having an IRB-approved study.
-Read more about how to use ResearchMatch for recruitment.
+To gain Recruitment Access, a study’s Principal Investigator (PI) and/or authorized recruitment proxy must submit evidence of having an IRB-approved study.

 What do I need to communicate to my IRB if I want to use ResearchMatch?

-I already sumbitted the IRQ and didn't indicate that I want to use ResearchMatch.
+I already submitted the IRQ and didn't indicate that I want to use ResearchMatch.
 Can I still use it for recruitment?

 Yes, you can use ResearchMatch after submitting a modification to the IRB.
 The modification should specify that you would like to use ResearchMatch.org, and it should include a copy of the recruitment letter and/or email.